SkySignalAPM/agent/README.md

 ## Changelog

+### v1.0.7 (Bug Fixes)
+- Increased default timeout from 3000ms to 15000ms for API requests to handle slow networks

 ### v1.0.4 (Rollback)
 - Reverted to Meteor 2.16+ compatibility due to Node.js version issues with older Meteor versions (Only Meteor 3.x supports Node 20+)